 Handsome Lake (c.
 1735-1815} inspired this spacious 575 square-foot accommodation.
 Handsome lake was the Seneca Tribe half-brother of Corn planter, and most noted as a prophet who developed a religion called Gai’wiio or Good Message, which combined elements of Christian and Native beliefs.
 After Handsome Lake’s death in 1815, his teachings continued to spread and become the foundation for the Longhouse religion.
-Still a vital force, this religion plays an important role in the preserving the Iroquois’ sacred and cultural heritage.
+Still a vital force, this religion plays an important role in preserving the Iroquois’ sacred and cultural heritage.

 Jim Thorpe Suite

 Jim Thorpe, wathohuk, “Bright Path” (c.
 1877-1953) inspired this spacious 575 square-foot accommodation.
 Jim Thorpe was from Suak and Fox tribe and is generally regarded as one of the greatest American athletes of the 20th century.
-In 1912, he won the Olympic Decathlon and pentathlon, and from 1919 to 1926 he was professional football star.
+In 1912, he won the Olympic Decathlon and pentathlon, and from 1919 to 1926 he was a professional football star.
 He was the first president of what was to become the National Football league as well as being a recipient of ABC's Wide World of Sports Athlete of the Century award.

 Oren Lyons Suite

 Oren Lyons, born in 1930, professor at the State University of New York, author and international figure, Oren Lyons was raised in the traditional ways of life of the Seneca and Onondoga reservations.
-In 1982, he helped establish the United Nations Working Group on Indigenous Populations where he participated in the Indigenous Peoples Conference: an international forum supported by the U.N.
+In 1982, he helped establish the United Nations Working Group on Indigenous Populations, where he participated in the Indigenous Peoples Conference: an international forum supported by the U.N.
 He is the Faithkeeper of the Turtle Clan of the Onondoga Nation in upstate New York.
 The Onondoga Nation is one of the six nations of the Haudenosaunee confederation of nations, also called Iroquis Confederation of nations or League of Six Nations.
 Chief Lyons received the Audubon Medal in 1993 in recognition for his individual achievement in the field of conservation and environmental protection.

 Osceola, William Powell, (1804-1838) inspired this spacious 575 square-foot accommodation.
 Elegant, handsome, and passionate, Osceola masterminded successful battles against five baffled U.S. generals and stood as a national manifestation of the Seminoles strong reputation for non-surrender.
 His capture, under a controversial flag of truce offered by Gen. Thomas Jessup, remains one of the blackest marks in American military history.
 At the time of his death, Osceola was among the most famous Native Americans.